 Western 92392

-Central 92392 sounds about 13% louder than Southern 92392 to the human ear, a 1.7 dBA gap.
+To the human ear, noise in eastern 92392 sounds about 48% louder than in southwestern 92392, a 5.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Mojave Fwy do you need to be?